 One in three adults in the US have pre-diabetes; 90% of them do not know it!
 One in four adults over 65 years old have diabetes!

-Diabetes affects 30.3 millian Americans or 9.4% of our total population.
-About 85% of that is Type 2 Diabetes!
-There are 1.5 new cases of diabetes every year.
-This costs us $176 billion per year in direct medical costs and $69 billion per year in reduced productivity…..All for a disease which can be prevented or well controlled with simple changes in lifestyle.
+Diabetes affects 30.3 million Americans or 9.4% of our total population.
+90-95% of that is Type 2 Diabetes!
+There are 1.5 million new cases of diabetes every year.
+Diabetes costs the United States economy $327 billion in 2017, $237 billion in direct medical costs and $90 billion per year in reduced productivity…..All for a disease which can be prevented or well managed with simple changes in lifestyle.

 Why do we care?

-Uncontrolled diabetes is the leading cause of blindness, kidney failure and amputations in adults.
+Poorly managed diabetes is the leading cause of blindness, kidney failure and amputations in adults.
 Both pre-diabetes and diabetes are leading causes of heart attack and stroke.
-IF this disease is prevented OR well controlled, it is the leading cause of NOTHING!
+IF this disease is prevented OR well managed, it is the leading cause of NOTHING!